samborkent/plasma-solver/README.md

 * Formation energy of cubic spinel Li4Ti5O12 target

 # Change log

+15-04-21:
+* It works!
+* Added back velocity weights for collision probability, fixed mistake were I used indices to calculate the weights instead of the velocity itself.
+* Fixed that the traveled distance of a collided particle was calculated with the index instead of the velocity itself.
+* Fixed that the collided background particles were added to the plasma particle initial position plus the traveled distance, instead of to the collision site plus the traveled distance.
+* Fixed not substracting the already collided particles when counting the number of background particles available for collision in a bin.

 13-04-21:
 * Started yet again a new script: realSolver